samjamesobrien/TicTacToe/README.md

 ## Challenge rules

-We'll spend some time getting the project imported to your IDE until you can hit a breakpoint in a test, this can take 15 minutes
+- You can use search engines for everything _except_ the algorithm solutions.
-You can use search engines for everything _except_ the algorythm solutions.
+- We'll spend some time getting the project imported to your IDE until you can hit a breakpoint in a test, this can take 15 minutes
-In the live version of this test (in a call) you won't be expected to finish the whole challenge.
+- In the live version of this test (in a call) you won't be expected to finish the whole challenge.

 ## 1. Getting familiar with the application